 Academic IELTS with an overall score of 6.5 (with minimum scores of 6.0 in all tests).

-To qualify for the Master of Public Health, a student must complete 160 cp from the Schedule of Unit Offerings comprising of:
+To qualify for the Master of Public Health, a student must complete 160 cp from the schedule of subject offerings comprising of:

-- 70 cp Pathway units, consisting of either:
+- 70 cp Pathway subjects, consisting of either:

 - Research Pathway: